morgan-jaouni/Wayfarer/README.md

-#Anywhere.
+# Anywhere.
 Else.

 The goal of this project was to create an application that allows a user to create profile, view posts of other users, and create posts of their own.

-#Technologies Used:
+# Technologies Used:
-*Python
-*Django
-*PostgreSQL
-*Pillow
-*Skeleton
-*JavaScript

-#FEATURES
+* Python
+* Django
+* PostgreSQL
+* Pillow
+* Skeleton
+* JavaScript

+# FEATURES
--Full CRUD
+* Full CRUD
--Authentication/Authorization
--Mobilization
+* Authentication/Authorization
+* Mobilization

-#USER STORIES Global
+# USER STORIES Global

-#Authorized Users can:
+# Authorized Users can:

-*Create Travel Post
-*Edit/Delete Post
+* Create Travel post
+* Edit Travel post
+* Delete Travel post
+* View other users posts
+* View other users profile
-*View other users posts/profiles
+* Like posts by other users
-*Own a profile page
+* Own a profile page

 #Wireframe